THE MOONLIGHT HITCHHIKER

 not even one straight view.

-His mind it multiply fruitful untruth, wine of fine words and minute’s wisdom,
+His mind it multiply fruitful untruth, wine of fine words

-to smother mangelizing firebrand graves.
+mangelizing firebrand voices

 But in the end, at trumpet call for dawn,